bryanl/k8s-trouble/labs/lab-2/README.md

 Kubernetes has a command `kubectl` to allow you to work with your Kubernetes clusters.
-This tool contains many functions, but for troubleshooting, you'll be most interested in these three:
+This tool contains many functions, but for troubleshooting, you'll be most interested in these two:
 * get
 * describe
-* logs

 ## Setup